The Atlas Alliance has zero tolerance for corruption, and we work continuously to ensure that development aid funds reach persons with disabilities.

 Zero tolerance for corruption also includes violations of the Atlas Alliance's ethical guidelines and all forms of financial default.
-Our work to prevent corruption is closely linked to our goal that our partners - the disabled persons' own organizations - shall have good governance and solid routines.
+Our work to prevent corruption is closely linked to our goal that our partners - disabled persons' own organizations - shall have good governance and solid routines.

-Anti-corruption plan
+Anti-corruption policy

 Whistleblowing